-Our research is at the heart of our activities and feeds directly into to our undergraduate and postgraduate teaching.
+Our research is at the heart of our activities and feeds directly into our undergraduate and postgraduate teaching.

 We follow a distinctly comparative approach through critical and creative work in literature, drama, film, creative writing and journalism that extends across genres and media forms.